clentfort/urql-custom-scalars-exchange/README.md

 This exchange should be listed before any cache exchange.
 Cache exchanges should represent the the data as returned by the endpoint.

-### There are no tests, is this tested?

-Not automatically, no. PRs are welcome.

 ## Local Development

 Below is a list of commands you will probably find useful.